The Greek Islands with Julia Bradbury – ITV

-The presenter visits the glamorous and exclusive resort of Santorini in this week’s The Greek Islands with Julia Bradbury on ITV
+Julia finds a hidden paradise of coves and deserted beaches in this week’s episode of The Greek Islands with Julia Bradbury on ITV

-In this week’s episode of The Greek Islands with Julia Bradbury on ITV Julia visits Santorini, one of the most beautiful of the Greek islands.
+Julia heads to Skiathos and Skopelos in this week’s The Greek Islands with Julia Bradbury on ITV, part of a group of islands known as the Sporades, or ‘Paradise Islands’ for their stunning coastlines and lush pine forests.

-It’s also one of the most glamorous, and from humble beginnings as one of the Aegean’s poorest islands, it became a playground for the rich and famous.
+You might also recognise them as the setting for the smash-hit movie Mamma Mia!

 Latest Stories